 Service Level Agreement

-As part of signing up for Alafia by Reliance Health you agree to this Service Level Agreement effective from the day you sign up for the duration of activity of your plan.
+As part of signing up for Alafia by Reliance Health you agree to this Service Level Agreement effective from the day you

 This serves as an agreement